- Date: July 3, 2020

 Having moved to North Carolina at the end of 2019, I was missing the Colorado mountains and made an abrupt decision to fly back to resume my 14er quest, the presence of the pandemic notwithstanding.
 I flew into Denver on Thursday afternoon (July 2), grabbed a rental car, and drove south several hours to the gorgeous Sangre de Cristo Mountains.
 Matt Odierna and his girlfriend Kylee Drugan-Eppich met me at the trailhead.
 It was around 8:00 PM before we geared up and headed off up the trail.
 I’d say it was around 11:00 before we decided to call it quits.
 We were slightly below Willow Lake and had hiked roughly 4 miles, gaining 3,000′ of elevation in the process.
 Now living at sea level, and not being in “mountain shape”, I was slightly tired as I set up my tent in the dark and prepared my sleeping bag.
 Unfortunately, I was nauseous for a few hours and lucky to grab 3-to-4 hours of sleep.

 Around 4:30 AM, I woke up, packed up my gear, and set off for the summit alone.
 The flat trail wove around Willow Lake and with the sun coming up, it was simply beautiful, especially with the waterfall coming into the lake on its east side.
 Once to the other side of the lake, the real work began.
-The ill-defined trail climbs about 2,000′ in the space of one mile across crumbly dirt, lose rock, and is steep as Hell.
+The ill-defined trail climbs about 2,000′ in the space of one mile across crumbly dirt, loose rock, and is steep as Hell.
 I took my sweet old time, drank water, and paused regularly when I felt sick from the altitude.

 This trail is a bit deceiving.
 Challenger Point, and its neighbor Kit Carson Peak, have claimed several lives over the past few years.
 It is not hard to see why.
 If you were tired and your feet slipped out from underneath you on the smoother areas, you could potentially break out into a long, tumbling fall for 100s of feet.
 If you do this climb, take it slow, and wear your helmet!